Widespread Extended [CII] Emission in High-Redshift Galaxies: Insights from the FIRE-2 Cosmological Zoom-in Simulations

 We find that nearly all ${\rm SFR_{100Myr}/SFR_{10Myr}} > 1$ data points can be classified as [\ion{C}{2}] halos by our criteria.
-This suggests that the extended [\ion{C}{2}] emission indeed correlates with the SFH, where a recent SFR decline in a burst episode is associated with the emergence of extended [\ion{C}{2}] halos, as also indicated in Figure~\ref{fig:cii_sfh}.
-We also find that the ${\rm SFR_{100Myr}/SFR_{10Myr}} < 1$ data points are widely scattered across the plotted space, where more extreme recent starbursts shown as deep blue points tend to exhibit concentrated [\ion{C}{2}] emission (see also Figure~\ref{fig:cii_sfh}).
+This corroborates the idea that extended [\ion{C}{2}] emission correlates with the SFH---a starburst in the recent past is associated with the emergence of extended [\ion{C}{2}] halos, as has been shown in Figure~\ref{fig:cii_sfh}.
+We also find that the ${\rm SFR_{100Myr}/SFR_{10Myr}} < 1$ data points are widely scattered across the plotted space, though more extreme recent starbursts shown as deep blue points tend to exhibit concentrated [\ion{C}{2}] emission.